TiJ-code/Amtris/terms_of_service.md

 ## 4. Intellectual Property

-All content, features, and functionality in Amtris, including but not limited to game mechanics, design, artwork, and software code, are the exclusive property of Amtris or its licensors.
-You may not reproduce, distribute, or create derivative works based on any part of the Game without prior written consent.
+Amtris is inspired by the classic *Tetris* game but includes unique features, such as customizable texture packs that change the appearance of the blocks.
+While the basic mechanics of the game may resemble *Tetris*, the specific design elements, texture packs, and any original content related to *Amtris* are the exclusive property of Amtris or its licensors.

+You are granted a limited license to play the Game for personal use, but you may not:
+- Reproduce, distribute, or modify the texture packs or any original content without prior written consent.
+- Use any part of the Game’s design, artwork, or code for commercial purposes or in derivative works, unless explicitly allowed by Amtris.

 ## 5. Privacy